CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 2. Critical risks regarding existing bias are identified and mitigated.

-## BI-01 Conceptual Assessment Of Bias Criterion
+## BI-01 Conceptual Assessment Of Bias

 Based on the specific characteristics of the AI service and required functionalities, a conceptual assessment is carried out by subject matter experts to evaluate the possibility of bias within the AI service and possible implications regarding the functionality, e.g. threats or limitations.
 Different types of bias and their origins are considered.
 Implications are rated and prioritized according to their criticality.

 Depending on the criticality, identified implications are followed up according to BI-02 in a timely manner.
 The results of the assessment are documented in line with PC-02.
 Identified possibilities for bias and implications affecting the functionality of the system in a critical way are outlined in the system description according to BC-06.

 About the Criterion

 The following types of bias should be considered:
 - Direct bias